ExMove/ExMove/README.md

 ### Data and Code Archive

-All data and code for this manuscript has also been archived in the Zenodo digital repository: https://doi.org/10.5281/zenodo.10993581.

-Data and code from the ExMove toolkit should be referenced using the following citation:
+All data and code for this manuscript has been archived in a Zenodo digital repository and should be referenced using the following citation:

 Langley, L.P., Lang, S.D.J., Ozsanlav-Harris, L., Trevail, A.M.
 (2024).
 Data and code from: ExMove: An open-source toolkit for processing and exploring animal tracking data in R. Zenodo digital repository. https://doi.org/10.5281/zenodo.10993581.